How to: Create and Run a Unit Test

 Add validation to your unit tests

 Each test method in a unit test file is generated with empty variables and a placeholder Assert statement.
-You can run such a test, but because there is no real data, you cannot see if the method behaves as expected.
-To make the test meaningful, you have to initialize the variables.
-Also, to allow the results of the test to be reported to you, you have to replace the placeholder Assert statement with one that is appropriate for that method, which is often the Assert.AreEqual statement.
+You can run such a test, but because there is no real data, you cannot see whether the method behaves as expected.
+To make the test meaningful, you have to initialize the variables and replace the placeholder Assert statement with one that is appropriate for that method, which is frequently the Assert.AreEqual statement.

 To add validation to your unit test

-Open the unit test file that contains your unit test, and then locate the unit test for which you want initialize variables.
+Open the unit test file and locate the unit test for which you want initialize variables.

 Locate the variable assignments in the unit test.